 - The Positive Discipline Tool Cards

-A Certified Positive Discipline Parent Educator certificate will be awarded to you once the Answer Sheet is completed (including order #) and emailed to Jane Nelsen and Lynn Lott, and approved by them.
-The work involved to complete the answer sheet (14 questions) takes about 5 1/2 hours above and beyond listening to the DVD’s because it includes practicing some of the experiential activities and the Parents Helping Parents Problem-Solving Steps with friends.
+A Certified Positive Discipline Parent Educator certificate will be awarded to you once the Answer Sheet is completed in a Word.doc/docx format so we can turn on track changes to give you feedback.
+The work involved to complete the answer sheet (14 questions) takes about 5 1/2 hours above and beyond watching the DVD’s because it includes practicing some of the experiential activities and the Parents Helping Parents Problem-Solving Steps with friends.
 For California residents, 12 CEUs are available at the completion of the course.
 You may want to check to see if your organization will accept these CEUs—as some do.